LuigiRussoDev/ResNets/README.md

 ![](images/TrainLoss.jpg)

 As you can see the training error will decrease with in deeper model.
-This is not possible with other CNN especially in deeper model.
+This is not possible with other CNNs especially in very deep model.
 In this case we have seen a model of 152 blocks to be very performant than others.

 ### Hyperparameters
-Optimizer: Adam
+- Optimizer: Adam
-Learning Rate in schedule from 0.001
+- Learning Rate in schedule from 0.001
-Training Epoches: 150
+- Training Epoches: 150
-BatchSize: 32
+- BatchSize: 32
+- CrossEntropy Loss